 Have you hired motivated individuals?

-Motivating employees starts from the very first decision you make as an employer - the hiring decision!
-Motivation is contagious — so don’t hire people who don’t suit your company culture and clearly don’t care about their work.
-In fact, a study performed by Leadership IQ showed that 93% of employees felt that working with a low performer decreased their own productivity.
+Motivating employees starts with the very first decision you make as an employer - the hiring decision!
+Motivation is contagious — so don’t hire people who don’t suit your company culture and don’t care about their work.
+In fact, a study performed by Leadership IQ showed that 93% of employees felt that working with a low performer decreased their productivity.
 Don’t make the mistake of hiring unproductive workers from the get-go!

-Are you constantly giving feedback?
+Are you continually giving feedback?